 So, without further delay let us look at our 5 contenders for the title of supreme ping and traceroute application.

 Best PingPlotter Alternatives for Visual Traceroute & More:

 Below you'll find a quick Description of Each software listed above as well some screenshots and where to download them!

 1. TraceRoute NG

-TraceRoute NG is a crowd favourite among IT professionals, and with good reason.
+TraceRoute-NG is a crowd favorite among IT professionals, and with good reason.
 It offers great features and functionality and helps you to detect path changes in data transmissions, while continuously probing the devices on your network.

 It is more than just a ping tool, offering TCP as well as ICMP path analysis so you don’t get just the simple layer 3 response analysis from the ICMP request that ping is so famous for, but also the transport layer analysis of TCP.

 This is especially useful if you are dealing with transmission and connectivity issues but still have a connection.

 Other important features include IPv4 and IPv6 support, as well as log file generation for further analysis and reporting.
-This utility is free to download and use For LIFE – Download it be
+This utility is free to download and use For LIFE – Download it below!